fomy/destor/README.md

 Run rebuild script to clean data.

 destor has provided four types of services:

-1. start a backup job,
+1. start a backup task,
    > destor /path/to/data

-2. start a recovery job,
+2. start a restore task,
    > destor -r<jobid> /path/to/restore

 3. start a delete job,